Updated: Jul 15

 Stockopedia also lets you create your own custom stock screens.
 You can also use the pre-built screen ranking data for your screens.
 The screen builder also has an impressive variety of filters, both free and paid ones.

-These filters work with basic parameters such as earnings growth, book value growth, analyst forecasts, and dividend yield.
+These filters work with basic parameters such as company size, earnings growth, book value growth, analyst forecasts, and dividend yield, plus many more.

 #4.
 Stock Reports